kks32-courses/hpc-containers/singularity/from-scratch.md

 `%runscript`:  does not get executed during bootstrapping.
 Instead it gets persisted within the container to a file called `/singularity` which is the execution driver when the container image is run (either via the singularity run command or via executing the container directly).

-`%test`: at the end of boostrapping process to validate the container.
+`%test`: at the end of bootstrapping process to validate the container.
 If you want to bootstrap without running tests, you can do so with the --notest argument.

 ### Best Practices for Bootstrapping